workersio/alpenglow-proof/investigation-report.md

       - `  (\A v \in CorrectNodes : \A i \in (WindowSlots(s) \cap 1..MaxSlot) : <> (\E b \in blocks : b.slot = i /\ b.leader = Leader(s) /\ b \in finalized[v]))`
     - Optionally assert `\A s \in 1..MaxSlot : WindowFinalization(s)` in PROPERTIES when model-checking.

+## 5. Validation (TLC)
+- TLC starts and parses all modules successfully.
+No syntax errors.
+- Harness: `specs/tla/alpenglow/MC.tla` with `specs/tla/alpenglow/MC.cfg`.
+- TLC began checking temporal properties; execution was time-limited by the environment.

 ## 6. Open Questions & Assumptions
 - Scope of Lemma 24: “notarized” is used broadly in §2.6; the proposed `GlobalNotarizationUniqueness` covers both Notarization and NotarFallback certificates across validators without altering protocol logic.
 - Theorem 2 modeling: `WindowFinalization(s)` encodes the stated premises (correct window leader, no pre-GST timeouts, Rotor success after GST via WF on dissemination).
 It refines generic `EventualFinalization`/`Progress` to the exact whitepaper claim.